MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition.md

 There are a few important differences using Hotpatch with Azure Edition guest VMs on Azure Stack HCI in this preview release as compared to using Hotpatch with Azure Edition guest VMs on Azure IaaS.

-These differences include the following limitations for this preview release:
+These differences include the following limitations for using Hotpatch with Azure Edition guest VMs for this Azure Stack HCI release:

 - Hotpatch configuration isn't available using Azure Update Manager.
 - Hotpatch can't be disabled.